arkachego/audiobook/Readme.md

 # AudioBook: A tiny voice recorder app for personal use

-This repository is the deliverable of the full-stack assignment, which I've been asked to solve for the [AWS Full Stack Lead Developer](https://apply.workable.com/expedite-commerce/j/3FC3A6AEB0/) role in **Re:them** under **Expedite Commerce**.
-In a nutshell, this assignment is asking for a voice recorder app in which the users will be able to record any audio seamlessly and also be able to play them anytime in the future.
+This repository is the deliverable of the full-stack assignment, linked with the recruitment process for the role of  [AWS Full Stack Lead Developer](https://apply.workable.com/expedite-commerce/j/3FC3A6AEB0/) role in **Expedite Commerce**.
+We have to build a voice recorder app in which the users will be able to record any audio seamlessly.
+They should also be able to play them anytime in the future.

-#### How to run?
+### How to run?

-This dockerized setup is incredibly simple to run in your local environment, provided that the Docker daemon is running, you've cloned this repository and already inside it via your preferred terminal app.

-We have a few commands to work with which are listed below:

-1. `yarn setup` is used to install the necessary dependencies for both the server and client apps.
-2. `yarn build` is used to create the docker images from both the apps.
-3. `yarn start` is used to create the containers from the images and finally to run them.
-4. `yarn stop` is used to stop all the running containers under this dockerized environment.
-5. `yarn ps` is used to list all the running containers in the terminal.
-6. `yarn logs` is used to display the logs of a module in a container when the dockerized setup is running.
-To get the logs for the server module, we can execute `yarn logs server`.
-7. `yarn migrate` is used to create necessary tables and relations in the underlying **PostgreSQL** database.
+To run this dockerized setup in your local environment, you have to:

+1. clone this repository and move inside it in your terminal.
+2. ensure that the Docker daemon service is running.

 To launch the dockerized environment **for the first time**, please execute: